The men and women who make us one of the top ‘military friendly’ schools in the U.S.

 While Campbell’s main campus in Buies Creek houses its ROTC program and is home to many current military servicemen and women and veterans, there are two Campbell campuses located on military bases in North Carolina as well.
 Both campuses offer eight-week evening and online courses to support Campbell’s accelerated degree options.

-Since 1976, Campbell has had a home at Fort Bragg, today the largest Army base in the country.
-The campus serves both the Fort Bragg and Pope Field communities as well as the surrounding civilian population.
-Fort Bragg is home to the U.S. Army airborne forces and Special Forces, as well as the U.S. Army Forces Command and U.S. Army Reserve Command.
+Since 1976, Campbell has had a home at Fort Liberty, today the largest Army base in the country.
+The campus serves both the Fort Liberty and Pope Field communities as well as the surrounding civilian population.
+Fort Liberty is home to the U.S. Army airborne forces and Special Forces, as well as the U.S. Army Forces Command and U.S. Army Reserve Command.

 The Marine Corps Camp Lejeune campus is located near Jacksonville along the Atlantic coast.
 Established in 1987, the original location of this campus site was MCAS New River, but later expanded to the current site aboard MCB Camp Lejeune.
 Campbell University is one of seven universities with an instructional presence on base and only one of three universities offering undergraduate degree programs.